-The card's first tab lets you enter a description of the work to be carried out but most importantly allows you to record information to better track the progress of the work to be performed.
-Use this tab to record the card planned start date, the actual start date, the due date and the card done date, the estimated time and the actual time (worked hours).
+The story's first tab lets you enter a description of the work to be carried out but most importantly allows you to record information to better track the progress of the work to be performed.
+Use this tab to record the story planned start date, the actual start date, the due date and the card done date, the estimated time and the actual time (worked hours).

-It is also possible to set a level of complexity to a card.
+It is also possible to set a level of complexity to a story.
 The complexity scale is based on the Fibonacci sequence, a well-known reference tool part of the Scrum methodology.
-Setting a complexity level to a card offers an alternative way of estimating the workload to be performed (other that the estimated time).
+Setting a complexity level to a story offers an alternative way of estimating the workload to be performed (other that the estimated time).
 Moreover, dividing the business value of a story by its complexity level gives you the ROI of a story, which is a valuable information when it comes to prioritize the work that needs to be performed.

-It is also possible to link a card to an existing project item (a project task) in order to track time on the latter.
-When a time entry is linked to a card (which is itself linked to the project task), it becomes impossible to modify the related project task unless you unlink or delete the time entry.
+It is also possible to link a story to an existing project item (a project task) in order to track time on the latter.
+When a time entry is linked to a story (which is itself linked to the project item), it becomes impossible to modify the related project item unless you unlink or delete the time entry.

-To record the time spent working on a task, simply start a timer directly from a card by choosing one of the following options:
+To record the time spent working on a task, simply start a timer directly from a story by choosing one of the following options:

 Once the task is complete, stop the timer.
 A pop-up screen will prompt you to record the worked hours.